Tariq-Hagos/data-analytics-power-bi-report264/README.md

 - Used Power BI's Get Data option with the Folder data connector to import the Customers folder.
 - Created a Full Name column by combining [First Name] and [Last Name].
 - Deleted unused columns and renamed remaining columns.

+# Milestone 3

+## Task 1: Create a Date table

+### Additional Date Table Columns

+DAX formulas were applied to add the following columns to the date table:

+- Day of Week
+- Month Number (i.e., Jan = 1, Dec = 12, etc.)
+- Month Name
+- Quarter
+- Year
+- Start of Year
+- Start of Quarter
+- Start of Month
+- Start of Week

+## Task 2: Building a star schema data model

+A relationship between the tables was formed to create a star schema.
+The reationship are as followed:

+-Orders[product_code] to Products[product_code]
+-Orders[Store Code] to Stores[store code]
+-Orders[User ID] to Customers[User UUID]
+-Orders[Order Date] to Date[date]
+-Orders[Shipping Date] to Date[date]

+all relationships are one-to-many, with a single filter direction from the one side to the many side.

 ## Documentation of Achievements